D-X-Y/URT/README.md

 2. Additional Test Datasets:

     If you want to test on additional datasets, i.e.,  MNIST, CIFAR10, CIFAR100, follow the installation instructions in the [CNAPs repository](https://github.com/cambridge-mlg/cnaps) to get these datasets.

+    For simplicity, we also provided a script: `bash scripts/download-extra.sh` and `python exps/prepare_extra_datasets.py`.

 ## Getting the Feature Extractors